-Our research represents the first baseline assessment of sediment microbial communities along 96 97 the Montenegrin coast.
-This study provided insight into the potential impact that PAHs and PCBs may have on the microbial community as well as nutrients (total nitrogen, total 98 phosphorous, ammonia), using a molecular approach.
-In this research, we have investigated 99 the influence of the abiotic environment on microbial diversity and their functional capabilities 100 potentially related to biodegradation of aromatic compounds and active transport systems, 101 considering both toxic pollutants and natural substances from various origins.
-Can we identify 102 a typical microbial community for the heavily polluted sites or nutrients and whether it affects 103 their complexity and function?
-104
+Our research represents the first baseline assessment of sediment microbial communities along the Montenegrin coast.
+This study provided insight into the potential impact that PAHs and the Montenegrin coast.
+This study provided insight into the potential impact that PAHs and PCBs may have on the microbial community as well as nutrients (total nitrogen, total phosphorous, ammonia) and sediment structure, using a molecular approach.
+In this research, we have investigated the influence of the abiotic environment on microbial diversity and their functional capabilities potentially related to biodegradation of aromatic compounds and active transport systems, considering both toxic pollutants and natural substances from various origins.
+Can we identify a typical microbial community for the heavily polluted sites together with the contribution of nutrients and whether it affects their complexity and function?